Advanced treatment for this common heart disease

 How can I prevent or control coronary artery disease?

-Your risk for coronary artery disease increases as you age, and men are generally at greater risk than women.
+As you age, your risk increases and men are generally at greater risk than women.

 However, there are some lifestyle changes you can make to prevent and control the condition, including: